"The only dumb question is the question you don't ask." - Paul Maccready

 Education Abroad Programs Offered through UMaine

 UMaine offers a wide variety of opportunities for students to go abroad whether that be a semester, year, summer, or internship.
 Students also have the choice of going on a Direct Exchange or a Recommended Program.
 For more information on the different programs, visit the Programs page.

 How much does an education abroad cost?

-Some education abroad programs are the same price as a semester at UMaine and some are more expensive.
+Some education abroad programs are the same price as a semester at UMaine (direct exchange) and some are more expensive.
 Price is determined by the type of program, accommodations and cost of living in the country.
 Typically, programs in developed countries (Australia, Western Europe, Japan and New Zealand) are more expensive than programs in Africa, Asia, Central and South America, and Eastern Europe, which tend to be more affordable.
 For students attending UMaine at the in-state or NEBHE rate, direct exchange is strongly recommended for financial reasons because they are the most affordable options for those locations.
 Out-of-state students typically go abroad through recommended programs.
 The Education Abroad Advisor will assist you in researching these details.

 May I use financial aid for education abroad?

 Most federal, state and institutional financial aid can be applied to an education abroad program.
 Most merit scholarships can also be applied for education abroad.
 UMaine financial aid funds are released on the first day of the UMaine fall, spring or summer semester regardless of the start date of the study abroad program.
 You must plan accordingly for all expenses prior to departure before your financial aid disburses (airfare, visas, deposits).
 Find more information on the Finances and Financial Aid page.